-Do not move the computer when the hard disk drive is accessing data (when the indicator is blinking).
+Do not use or store your computer where the hard disk drive is accessing data (when the indicator is blinking).
 Do not use or store your computer where the temperature is below 5° C or above 35° C (41° F and 95° F).

-Do not place your computer closer than 13 cm (5 in.) from any electrical appliance that generates a strong magnetic field. such as a motor, a magnet, a TV, a refrigerator, or large auditio speakers.
+Do not place your computer closer than 13 cm (5 in.) from any electrical appliance that generates a strong magnetic field.
 Do not hard-mount your computer in a vehicle or anywhere that it is subject to strong vibration.
 See "Ruggedized Mobile

 Computers" in this appendix for information on a more appropriate model for demanding applications.
 Do not crush or drop the external or removable hard disk, diskette, or CD-ROM drive when it is outside your computer.
 Do not press on the middle part of the diskette drive or CD-ROM drive.